 102 The Mill

-2018 Marrickville Medal: High Commendation
+2018 Marrickville Medal – High Commendation

-2018 Inner West Council Built Environment Awards: Sustainability Commendation
+2018 Inner West Council Built Environment Awards – Sustainability Commendation

 Inside 102 The Mill, its past industrial life is wonderfully evident.
-The recycled three storey brick wall follows the staircase up, perfectly complimenting the steel beam elements on display for all to see throughout the home.
-Enveloped by the staircase, uncovered above the kitchen; The Mill embraces its structural elements instead of hiding them.
+The recycled three storey brick wall follows the staircase up, perfectly complimenting the steel beam elements on display throughout the home.
+Using the existing warehouse framework, we created beautiful volumes including a 12m high void drawing light down four levels of winding stairs.
+Enveloped by the staircase, uncovered above the kitchen, 102 The Mill embraces its old and new structural elements instead of hiding them.

 The living area is a case in point, matte black joinery forms the service wall spine releasing the western façade to a ribbon of sliding windows.
 The motif of natural materials continues, the main bedroom ensuites tall walls clad with gorgeous light grey fan tiles, perfectly complimented by patinated brass fixtures.
 Leading through the kitchen is The Mills’ courtyard.
 Accessible through floor to ceiling sliding glass doors, the courtyard is lined with natural stones, cocooned in black steel-capped tall wood panels.
 Reused beams that were fire damaged in the warehouse’s previous life, finding a home lining the courtyard; another example of 102 The Mill’s adaptive re-use.